 It may be a new year, but we’re still spending more time than ever in our kitchens.
-Now that we’ve settled into the role of being our own personal chefs, we thought we’d share our favorite ways to up your cooking game and stay organized in 2021.
+Now that we’ve settled into the role of being our own personal chefs, we thought we’d share our favorite ways to up your cooking game and stay organized.
 Beans love spices, fresh herbs, and other pantry staples so if you keep these items rotating and accessible, you’re steps away from effortlessly satisfying meals every time.

 1. Think of pantry ingredients as produce